 In some situations, a teen’s eating disorder may be too much for parents or guardians to handle, despite attempts to change the teen’s mindset about how they look.
 When this occurs, professional help should be sought out before other complications (e.g. failing health, depression, substance abuse) set in.
 Sometimes teens choose to listen to a neutral party’s advice rather than the same sound advice from parents, which is why therapy is often quite useful for teens.

-In Christian counseling, the latest counseling methods will be used to help the teen overcome their weight obsession issues.
+At San Diego Christian Counseling, the latest counseling methods will be used to help the teen overcome their weight obsession issues.
 They will also be taught and encouraged to opt for the healthier methods of staying healthy.

-But more importantly, the Christian counselor will help connect the teen to our Lord Jesus Christ, through prayer and meditation on His Word, so that they can view their life circumstance through His eyes.
+But more importantly, the Christian counselor at San Diego Christian Counseling will help connect the teen to our Lord Jesus Christ, through prayer and meditation on His Word, so that they can view their life circumstance through His eyes.
 When the teen is able to see how much they are loved by God and how beautiful they are in God’s perspective, then it becomes easier to break the eating disorder’s hold on them.

 God wants everyone to know that they are beautiful and loved by Him.
 If your teenager is dealing with an eating disorder, seek help soon so that they may know about His perfect love.